azaaaaaaaaad/online-group-study-client/README.md

 ## Project Overview

-- **Project Concept**: Group-Study is an online platform designed to facilitate collaborative learning among students and professionals.
-It aims to solve the problem of isolation in remote learning environments by providing a virtual space where users can engage in group study sessions regardless of their physical location.
+- **Project Concept**: Group-Study is an online platform designed to facilitate collaborative learning among students.
+It aims to solve the problem of isolation in remote learning environments by providing a virtual space where users can engage in group study sessions.

 - **Problem it Solves**: It enables users to connect, share resources, and collaborate in real-time, fostering a conducive learning environment.